Cassio-Lima/Phosphoproteomics_course_Jaboticabal-2022/index.md

 ## List of confirmed attendees

-A list of all confirmed attendees and their emails for contact can be found [here](https://cassio-lima.github.io/Phosphoproteomics_course_Jaboticabal-2022/Confirmed_attendees)
+A list of all confirmed attendees can be found [here](https://cassio-lima.github.io/Phosphoproteomics_course_Jaboticabal-2022/Confirmed_attendees)

 ## Contributing & QA